 The top two reasons for that are:

-- Most Christian artists aren’t launched from a songwriting-oriented community the way, say, a country music artist is launched in Nashville.
+- Most Christian artists aren’t launched from a songwriting-oriented community the way, say, a country music artist is launched in Nashville where songwriting is ubiquitous and outside songs are generally the “hits” on an album.
 Christian artists are often launched from a church (Hillsong, Bethel, etc.) or signed as a band and tend to write their own songs more than in other genres.

-- Ironically, even though Christians ate not supposed to sue each other in court, as the apostle Paul makes very clear in 1st Corinthians, verse 6, the fear of a lawsuit is certainly a big factor in what seems to be a closed door policy at many Christian labels.
+- Ironically, even though Christians are not supposed to sue each other in court, as the apostle Paul makes very clear in 1st Corinthians, verse 6, the fear of a lawsuit is certainly a big factor in what seems to be a closed door policy at many Christian labels.
 Lyrics tend to focus around often used Christian phrases, sometimes straight from the Bible.
-Many record companies and artists fear that if your lyric you submit is similar to one an artist writes years, even years later, it could spark a lawsuit.
+Many record companies and artists fear that if your lyric you submit is similar to one an artist wrote about that same time, or even years later, it could spark a lawsuit.

 That makes finding a path to get your potential hit songs to a specific Christian artist, or any Christian artist time consuming and difficult.

-It makes sense to pay a small fee that buys you a fresher and broader contact list as well as the credibility of professional representation.
-Best of all, it removes the frustration and burden of attempting to market your own songs.
+It may make sense to pay a small fee that buys you a fresher and broader contact list as well as the credibility of professional representation. while removing the frustration and burden of attempting to market your own songs.

 Have you tried Song Rocket?
-Song Rocket is a song plugging service that can get your songs to Christian artists, Christian labels, Christian music publishers and other Christian song markets at a cost of less than $100 per month!
-They also offer a far more comprehensive marketing program that will place your songs in song libraries, on radio, independent films and more.
+Song Rocket is a song plugging service that can get your songs to Christian artists, Christian labels, Christian music publishers and other Christian song markets at a reasonable month;y cost!
+They also offer a far more comprehensive marketing program that will attempt to place your songs in song libraries, on radio, independent films and more.
 Give Song Rocket a look today!